Reiki Melbourne (Daylesford) Banner

 (Jeremy O'Carroll)

-What to Do If You Have Stopped Practising Reiki
+What to Do if You Have Stopped Practising Reiki

 Practising Reiki can be a bit like going to the gym: you start off full of energy, you go three times a week for the first month, and then something happens to break your routine, you can’t go for a week, and after that you just find one good reason after the next not to go.